Robotrek - Programming & Robotics Instructor

 Ages 6–9 — Construction & Logic Foundations HUNA-MRT

-• Designed and taught an introductory robotics course using Korean educational construction kits (similar to LEGO WeDo), focused on spatial thinking and basic programming logic
+• Taught an introductory course using HUNA-MRT educational construction kits (similar to LEGO WeDo), focused on spatial thinking and basic logic

-• Structured each 80-minute class around a themed model: 15 minutes of topic introduction and presentation, 60 minutes of hands-on building with interactive instructions, followed by group games and competitions
+• Structured each 80-minute class around a themed model: 15 minutes of introduction and educational material, 60 minutes of hands-on building, followed by group games and competitions

-• Implemented a collectible card reward system to sustain motivation — students earned cards for good behavior, performance, and winning mini-games, exchangeable for prizes
+• Used a collectible card reward system to keep kids motivated - earned for good behavior, performance, and mini-game wins, exchangeable for prizes

-• Adapted teaching pace and complexity to individual students within group sessions
+• Adapted pace and complexity to individual students within group sessions

-• Delivered Arduino-based robotics course using visual Blockly programming, covering sensors, variables, loops, conditional logic, and functions
+• Taught an Arduino-based course using visual Blockly programming, covering sensors, variables, loops, conditionals, and functions

-• Each class had its own theme and physical robot model, giving students a concrete, tangible goal every session
+• Each class had its own theme and a matching physical model, giving students a concrete goal every session

-• Organized in-class competitions and games to reinforce concepts and keep engagement high across the full 80-minute session
+• Ran in-class competitions and games to reinforce concepts and keep engagement high across the full 80-minute session

-• Helped students debug both hardware assembly and programming logic, developing the ability to explain technical concepts clearly to young learners
+• Helped students debug both hardware assembly and code, building my ability to explain technical concepts clearly to young learners

 Ages 9–12 — LEGO Mindstorms

-• Ran a parallel Mindstorms track for the same age group, combining more advanced mechanical construction with programmable logic
+• Ran a parallel Mindstorms track for the same age group, combining mechanical construction with programmable logic

-• Designed lesson sequences that gradually introduced more complex builds and behaviors, maintaining a consistent theme-per-class format
+• Lesson sequences that gradually introduced more complex builds, maintaining a theme-per-class format

-• Balanced structured instruction with open exploration time, allowing students to experiment beyond the base model
+• Balanced structured instruction with open exploration time, letting students experiment beyond the base model

 Curriculum Design